cdl-saarland/CGO17_ArtifactEvaluation/README.md

 "polly.sh" script provided online [3].
 Since LLVM and Polly are under constant improvement, the results might differe between version.
 However, while the exact numbers might be different we do not expect the general effects to be.
-This document was written using the following versions which are necessary to collect most information without modifying the source code manually:
+This document was written using the following versions.

+Note: *In older versions of (open source) Polly the information necessary to evaluate the effect of assumptions was not exposed to the user.*

   Tool   | Version
 ---------|----------------------